Shop ‘til you drop at boutiques, antiques and specialty shops alongside big box stores

 While she tried on pair after pair, I browsed through the rest of the store and was suddenly faced with a dilemma: Did I dare show my sister Sophie’s wide selection of fashion jewelry and scarves, as well the boutique clothing section?
 If so, we might never leave.
 If not, she’d miss out on some unique finds.

-I chose to be a good sister (or enabler—however you look at it) and led her to roam freely.
+I chose to be a good sister (or enabler—however you look at it) and left her to roam freely.

-Our next stop was Blue Moon Market, “a modern boutique with a vintage soul.”
+Our next stop was Blue Moon Boutique, “a modern boutique with a vintage soul.”

 Cleverly-placed vintage door frames and signs on the exposed brick walls create a whimsical backdrop for the merchandise here.
 On the floor, trendy necklaces and bracelets hang like ornaments from home décor pieces that are displayed on vintage dressers and tables—which you can buy, too!